vargadan/v-bank/README.md

 ## Mitigations:
   * validate input
   * encode text input (i.e. with HTML encoding)
-  * sanitize text/HTML input (remove potentially dangerous char sequences)
+  * sanitize text/HTML input (remove potentially dangerous char sequences) if validation and encoding is not enough or possible (i.e. rich text HTML)
-  * escape output (replace control characters into renderable counterparts that are not interpreted as controls/commands by the parser)
+  * escape output (replace control characters with their encoded counterparts that are not interpreted as controls/commands by the HTML parser and can be displayed)
-  * use secure content policy headers to control which scripts the browser can execute
+  * use Secure-Content-Policy headers to control which scripts the browser can execute (this needs to be supported by the browser as well)
-  *

 ## Fix
 * Escape output in *page.tag* and *history.jsp*: